 WERK - New Work for the Common Good

-Common good instead of profits: New concepts, new narratives, new ways to organize
+Peer to Peer Support creates new concepts, new narratives, new ways to organize

 Our cities are made by its residents, workers, and creators—not by investors.
 Although there are alternatives to the traditional ways our cities are governed, this field remains a largely unexplored niche.
 How can we establish new organizational forms and shared labor models that focus on the common good?
 How can we create new ownership and operating models?